esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 You have to dig.

 ---
 ## Key Themes

-**1. The Depths of Grace: How Wide, How Long, How High, How Deep**
+### 1. The Depths of Grace: How Wide, How Long, How High, How Deep

 The Apostle Paul prays one of the most beautiful prayers in Scripture in Ephesians 3:

-> "I pray that you, being rooted and established in love, may have power, together with all the Lord's holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God."
+> "May you have the power to understand, as all God's people should, how wide, how long, how high, and how deep his love is.
+May you experience the love of Christ, though it is too great to understand fully.
+Then you will be made complete with all the fullness of life and power that comes from God."
 >
-> — Ephesians 3:17-19 (The Message)
+> — Ephesians 3:18-19 (NLT)

 How wide?
 Wide enough to reach every person, every nation, every generation.
 No one is outside the reach of this love.